Exporting dairy products to the European Union

 Non-compliance with EU requirements

-Your EU listing will be suspended or cancelled if it is found that:
+Your EU listing may be suspended or cancelled if it is found that:

 - your AA does not clearly document EU requirements